This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Paleo

-- Keto (with one easy ingredient swap)
+- Keto (make them ketogenic friendly with one easy ingredient swap)

-They are ridiculously easy, and almost foolproof, too.
-Simply mix together 1 cup of blanched almond flour (not almond meal), 2 and 1/2 tablespoons coconut sugar (or a keto substitute), and 2 tablespoons melted coconut oil, plus 1 tablespoon water and a pinch of salt.
+In a medium mixing bow, mix together 1 cup almond flour (not almond meal), 2 and 1/2 tablespoons coconut sugar (or a keto substitute), and 2 tablespoons melted coconut oil, plus 1 tablespoon water and a pinch of salt.

 No Electric Mixer and No Chilling Required